devpraveen002/EventCalendar/README.md

 1. Once Cloned Create a User and Database in PostgreSQL
-   a.
-CREATE USER username WITH password 'password';
+ 1. CREATE USER username WITH password 'password';
    CREATE DATABASE database ;
    GRANT ALL PRIVILEGES ON DATABASE database  TO username;
    \c database